Red050911/Test4PluginDev/README.md

 ```shell
 sudo apt install python3
 ```
-Now that you have Python installed, go to your project's root directory and run:
+Now that you have Python installed, you should install Apache Maven if it is not already installed, you can download it [here](https://maven.apache.org/download.cgi) and find out how to install it [here](https://maven.apache.org/install.html).\
+Then, simply run the command below in the root directory of your project.
 ```shell
 curl -o testproject.py https://raw.githubusercontent.com/Red050911/Test4PluginDev/master/testproject.py
 ```